sandplunge/whose/README.md

 address Models.
 I like how mongoose saves me a layer of abstraction on DB interactions in an MVC context.
 I'm leaning toward handlebars for a template rendering engine, mostly because pug(jade) has more of a logic feel and I like my templates to feel like a document.
+I may need more logic someday, but for now I want to try and keep the logic in the controllers & use the views for presentation.

 ## To build/install this code (so far):